accujazz/homepage/content/posts/2022-07-16-gnome-window-management-is-simpler-than-macos.md

 ---
 date: "2022-07-16T00:00:00Z"
-title: Linux is simpler than macOS
+title: Window management in Gnome is simpler than on macOS
 ---

 How far we've come that window management on modern Linux is simpler and more straightforward than in macOS.